 Even if you can buy microcontrollers, sensors, servos and so on separately there are other components (like resistances, wires and so on…) that are necessary to create an IoT project.
 So to make things faster and not get lost, there are available on the market some kits that help you to start easily.

-Internet of things Security and Privacy
+The Internet of things Security and Privacy

 There are two important aspects regarding internet of thing:

-These two aspects play an important role in the internet of thing future.
+These two aspects play an important role on the internet of thing future.
 Considering that all these devices are connected to the network they can be used to attack servers.
 Then the problem is how we can secure the communication between billions of smart objects.
 The perception of the security problem is growing after the recent attacks made using IoT devices.
 There are different strategies available to address this concern and the market big players are providing several solutions to this problem.
-You can refer to this link to have a deeper understand of internet of things security.
+You can refer to this link to have a deeper understanding of internet of things security.

 Another important aspect, related to the security, is the privacy.
 As you already know, there is a huge amount of information exchanged between smart object.
 Some part of this data can be sensitive: you can think about medical information.